veenusmalik/Quiz-Master-App/README.md

-🌌 AstroIQ – Interactive Quiz Web App
-AstroIQ is a fully responsive and dynamic quiz application built with the Flask web framework.
-Designed for interactive learning and assessment, AstroIQ supports multiple quiz attempts, real-time scoring, engaging UI, and smart features to elevate the user experience.
-Whether you're a student or an educator, AstroIQ provides a seamless platform for testing knowledge and tracking performance.
+🌌 AstroIQ – The Ultimate Interactive Quiz Platform AstroIQ is a feature-rich, responsive, and intelligent quiz web application built using the Flask web framework.
+It’s designed to make knowledge testing engaging, accurate, and visually appealing.
+Whether you're a student preparing for exams or an educator conducting assessments, AstroIQ offers a dynamic and powerful environment for learning through quizzes.

-🚀 Features
+🚀 Core Features of AstroIQ

-👤 User Experience
+👤 Rich & Responsive User Experience

-✨ User-friendly interface built with Bootstrap and custom CSS
+✨ Modern UI with Bootstrap – Clean and professional layout using Bootstrap and custom CSS for smooth navigation.

-🧠 Multiple quiz attempts allowed – track individual attempt histories
+🧠 Multiple Quiz Attempts – Users can retake quizzes, and each attempt is recorded for performance tracking.

-🕘 Countdown timer per quiz to encourage focus and pace
+🕘 Real-Time Countdown Timer – A countdown timer appears during quizzes to simulate a real exam environment and improve time management.

-📱 Responsive design for mobile and desktop
+📱 Fully Responsive Design – Optimized for all devices: desktops, tablets, and smartphones.

-🧪 Quiz Functionality
+🧪 Advanced Quiz Functionality

-✅ Supports multiple correct answers (up to 4 options)

-🔁 Keeps a full history of quiz attempts for analysis
+✅ Multiple Correct Answers – Supports up to four correct options per question, perfect for multi-select or conceptual questions.

+🔁 Comprehensive Attempt History – Every quiz submission is stored separately; no scores are overwritten.

-➕ Bonus quizzes to boost engagement and learning
+➕ Bonus Quizzes – Special quizzes outside regular scoring to reward active learners and encourage challenge attempts.

-🎉 Smart result pop-ups:
+🎉 Smart Result Feedback System

-🎈 >90% – celebration effect
+🎈 Score > 90% – Celebration popup with balloon/animation effect to recognize excellent performance.

-👍 50–80% – motivational message
+👍 Score between 50%–80% – Motivational popup message to encourage consistency.

+😓 Score < 50% – Supportive message with emoji to push learners to improve.

-🏆 Scoring & Leaderboard
+🏆 Gamified Scoring System & Leaderboard

-🏅 Point system:
+🏅 Point-based System –

-+50 points per quiz attempt
++50 points awarded per successful quiz attempt.

-Bonus quiz points added separately
+Bonus quiz points are added separately to the total score.

-📊 Live leaderboard:
+📊 Live Leaderboard –

+Displays top users across all quizzes and individually per quiz.

-Rankings based on total points
+Rankings are based on total points (not just quiz scores).

-Separated by leagues

-Shows top users globally and per quiz
+Organized into leagues for a competitive touch (e.g., Bronze, Silver, Gold).

-🔧 Admin Dashboard
+🔧 Powerful Admin Dashboard

-👁️ View all quiz attempts per user (no overwriting of previous scores)
+👁️ Detailed Attempt Tracking – Admins can view all quiz attempts per user, including timestamps and scores.

-📈 Displays total quizzes attempted and average performance for users
+📈 Performance Metrics – Total number of quizzes attempted and average score percentage per user are calculated and displayed.

-💡 Simple interface for managing quizzes and user data
+💡 Quiz Management Panel – Simple interface to manage quizzes, questions, user records, and bonus quiz setups.

 🛠️ Technologies Used

-Category	Tech Stack
+🧩 Category	⚙️ Tech Stack
 Backend	Python, Flask, SQLAlchemy
 Frontend	HTML, CSS, JavaScript, Bootstrap

-Database	SQLite (can be upgraded to PostgreSQL or MySQL)
+Database	SQLite (Upgradeable to PostgreSQL/MySQL) Templating	Jinja2

-Templating	Jinja2